ubik76/aws-batch-ws/README.md

 * Select Managed Compute Environment (CE), to let AWS Batch manage the auto-scaling of EC2 resources for you.
 * Name your Compute Environment.
 * In Service Role, let Batch create a new service Role so it can manage resources on your behalf.
-* In Instance Role, let Batch create a new instance Role
+* In "Additional Settings", in Instance Role, let Batch create a new instance Role
-* Select your EC2 key-pair (or none in our case)
+* Leave the EC2 key-pair empty

 Once done scroll down to configure the rest of the CE (please use the default values for the other parameters)